learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

 **[Print Message on Keyboard Press.](https://youtu.be/2Vdnk1WNIHI)** Get Unity to send you a message in the debug log whenever you press a key on the keyboard.

-**Move an Object with the Arrow Keys.** Control an object's cardinal movement using the arrow keys.
-Useful for making your own basic controller if you don't want to use the Standa
+**Move Object with the Arrow Keys.** Control an object's cardinal movement using the arrow keys.
+Useful for making your own basic controller if you don't want to use the Standard Assets ones!

 **[Change Object Size with Arrow Keys.](https://www.youtube.com/watch?v=NaKjmQqp5uA&feature=youtu.be)** Make an object grow or shrink by pressing the arrow keys.